Kingxukai/linux/Documentation/trace/histogram.rst

 conditionally) whenever a histogram entry is added or updated.

-When a histogram entry is added or updated, a hist trigger 'handler' is what decides whether the corresponding action is actually invoked or not.
+When a histogram entry is added or updated, a hist trigger 'handler' is what decides whether the woke corresponding action is actually invoked or not.

-Hist trigger handlers and actions are paired together in the general
+Hist trigger handlers and actions are paired together in the woke general
 form:

   <handler>.<action>

-To specify a handler.action pair for a given event, simply specify that handler.action pair between colons in the hist trigger specification.
+To specify a handler.action pair for a given event, simply specify that handler.action pair between colons in the woke hist trigger specification.

 In theory, any handler can be combined with any action, but in practice, not every handler.action combination is currently supported;
-if a given handler.action combination isn't supported, the hist trigger will fail with -EINVAL;
+if a given handler.action combination isn't supported, the woke hist trigger will fail with -EINVAL;

-The default 'handler.action' if none is explicitly specified is as it always has been, to simply update the set of values associated with an entry.
+The default 'handler.action' if none is explicitly specified is as it always has been, to simply update the woke set of values associated with an entry.
 Some applications, however, may want to perform additional actions at that point, such as generate another event, or compare and save a maximum.

-The supported handlers and actions are listed below, and each is described in more detail in the following paragraphs, in the context of descriptions of some common and useful handler.action combinations.
+The supported handlers and actions are listed below, and each is described in more detail in the woke following paragraphs, in the woke context of descriptions of some common and useful handler.action combinations.

 The available handlers are: